Before we get into this though, I hope you know a few things:

 Preparing for back to work and sending baby to daycare

-So I've decided that I need to do another little post about how I got Alexander all set up for daycare but there's one seemingly little but important thing I did during maternity leave that I think really helped us with this transition and also helped take some of the stress off of breastfeeding and, well, me!
+So I've decided that I need to do another little post about how I got Alexander all set up for daycare but there's one seemingly little but important thing I did during maternity leave that I think really helped us with this transition and also helped take some of the stress off of breastfeeding and, well, me!10.
+Start using bottles and letting other people feed your little one a couple of times a day if possible.

 If you're able to nurse, that's awesome but if baby will be going to daycare, they're going to need to be able to take a bottle as well.
 We've had great success with the smilo bottles!
 They're easy to clean, we haven't experienced any nipple confusion, and he hasn't had any major gas / air intake / colic problems.
 And when you get to the solid food phase, their bibs are pretty awesome too!